 Program-specific questions to ask:

-How will the classes help prepare me to achieve my career goals?
+How will the courses prepare me to achieve my career goals?

-Who teaches the classes and what kind of experience do they have?
+Who teaches the courses and what kind of experience do they have?

 Is academic mentorship important to me?
 How does the program foster that?